 Can I come just for Sunday worship, or could I get involved in other activities?

 You can be as involved as your time and energy and inclination allow.
-Some of our members and visitors cannot attend Sunday worship, but are regularly involved in church-related activities during the week, or in our monthly “Messy Church” fellowship experience.
-If you’re curious, take a look at our Connect and Serve opportunities.
+Some of our members and visitors cannot attend Sunday worship, but are regularly involved in church-related activities during the week, or in our Saturday Church experiences.

 My youngster loves to sing … are there choir opportunities for young people?